19hours/sg-statutes/Acts/Income Tax Act.md

 (15) An approved venture company shall deliver to the Comptroller a copy of the account made up to any date specified by him whenever called upon to do so by notice in writing.

-(16) Notwithstanding anything in this section, where it appears to the Comptroller that any income of an approved venture company which has been exempted from tax or subject to tax at a concessionary rate under regulations made under subsection (1) ought not to have been so exempted or taxed for any year of assessment, the Comptroller may, at any time within 4 years after the expiration of that year of assessment, make such assessment or additional assessment upon the company as may appear to be necessary in order to make good any loss of tax.
+(16) Notwithstanding anything in this section, where it appears to the Comptroller that any income of an approved venture company which has been exempted from tax under regulations made under subsection (1) ought not to have been so exempted for any year of assessment, the Comptroller may, at any time within 4 years after the expiration of that year of assessment, make such assessment or additional assessment upon the company as may appear to be necessary in order to make good any loss of tax.

 [19/2013]

+[Act 34 of 2016 wef 29/12/2016]

 (17) Parts XVII and XVIII (relating to assessments, objections and appeals) and any rules made under this Act shall apply, with the necessary modifications, as if an assessment under subsection (16) were a notice of assessment.